B A R E L Y B A D W E B S I T E

 The exact point of Canada's southernmost point of land surely can never be known unless it is declared by fiat, as with, say, Nevada's northern border.
 The exact point on Middle Island will surely vary by a little as geologic erosion or build-up takes place or the surrounding waters rise or fall.
 The exact point will surely vary by the season and by which satellite took which photo or by exactly where on the beach you stand when you take your GPS reading and by the precision of your GPS unit, or by rounding error, or just by exactly where you click your mouse.

 Based on the evidence presented above, it can confidently be said that the exact latitude of Canadian land that is southernmost is much closer to 41d 40m 53s than any other second.
 This translates to exactly 41.68138 degrees north.
-If you disagree with that latitude, or if you can confirm that it is correct, or if you can confer additional precision, I really do hope you will .
+If you disagree with that latitude, or if you can confirm that it is correct, or if you can confer additional precision, I really do hope you will let me know.

 Canadian waters versus land.
 All along I have been referring to the 27 states' being north of the southernmost point of Canada's land, but the argument has been made more than once that I should include her waters as well.
 My response is that this was originally presented as a bar bet, and the loser might well argue that he thought it referred only to the land.
 "Hey, now, you didn't say the waters.
 I thought you meant the land.
 If I'd known you were including the waters as part of Canadian territory, I wouldn't have made the bet, so I'm not paying."
 You don't want to have to argue such a technicality, and you can avoid the problem by phrasing the bet so it refers only to the land parts of Canada.